|

 connector on the TV receiver.
 It's important to keep

+leads short and connections tight.
 But keep in mind that all cases of

 interference differ somewhat, and that experimenting with